2021 Philadelphia Eagles season: Week 18: vs. Dallas Cowboys

 With a playoff spot already clinched, the Eagles rested Jalen Hurts, who was nursing an ankle injury, and most other key starters in the season finale.
 The Cowboys, who played nearly all of their key starters, had an offensive attack that was too powerful for the Eagles' backups to handle.
 The 51–26 loss ended the Eagles' regular season with a 9–8 record, and the 51 points were the most the Eagles surrendered in a single game at Lincoln Financial Field, surpassing the previous mark of 48 against the New Orleans Saints in 2009.
+Following the San Francisco 49ers' win the following day, the Eagles were locked into the No. 7 seed.